floooh/floooh.github.io/_drafts/2025-08-17-sokol-gfx-view-update.md

 This first sokol-gfx resource view update unlocks the following features:

-- Storage buffer bindings can now have an offset, previously only vertex- and index-buffer bindings could have an offset.
+- Storage buffer bindings can now have an offset.
 Binding storage buffers with offsets is mainly useful when the same buffer contains different types of items in different sections of the buffer, and processing those items in separate compute shaders.
-- Texture views can define a subset of the parent image by defining their own mipmap- and slice-range.
+- Texture views can define a subset of the parent image by defining their own mipmap- and slice-ranges (not on WebGL, GLES3 or GL4.1, e.g. macOS)
 - Storage images are no longer 'compute pass attachments', but instead bound like regular textures in the `sg_apply_bindings()` call.
 This allows to write to many different storage images in the same compute pass